opencor/opencor-developer-documentation/src/fileStructure.rst

    │   └─ QtWebKit              // QtWebKit
-   ├─ misc                      // Files that do not fit anywhere else ├─ plugins                   // Plugins supported by OpenCOR │   ├─ api                   // Plugins to access various APIs │   │   ├─ BioSignalMLAPI    // The BioSignalML API as a plugin │   │   ├─ CellMLAPI         // The CellML API as a plugin
+   ├─ misc                      // Files that do not fit anywhere else ├─ plugins                   // Plugins supported by OpenCOR │   ├─ dataStore             // Plugins to store and manipulate data │   ├─ editing               // Plugins to edit files │   ├─ miscellaneous         // Plugins for various things
-   │   │   ├─ NuMLAPI           // libNuML as a plugin
-   │   │   ├─ SBMLAPI           // libSBML as a plugin
-   │   │   └─ SEDMLAPI          // libSEDML as a plugin
-   │   ├─ dataStore             // Plugins to store and manipulate data │   ├─ editing               // Plugins to edit files
-   │   ├─ miscellaneous         // Plugins for various things